sdiehl/wiwinwlh/tutorial.md

 programming languages.
 If you are a Python or Java software engineer with no experience with Haskell this is the executive summary of Haskell theory and practice for you.
 We'll delve into a little theory as needed to explain concepts but no more than necessary.
-All knowledge is derived from experience and only implementing code for yourself will grant insight.
+If you're looking for a pure introductory tutorial, this probably isn't the right start for you, however this can be read as a companion to other introductory texts.

 There is no particular order to this guide, other than the first chapter which describes how to get set up with Haskell and use the foundational compiler and